tytydraco/yessleep/out/PPG_lost_episode_sadboomermp4.md

 &#x200B;

-At least I learned one thing, everyone has a breaking point, some are weak and some will hold but will crack under pressure.
+At least I learned one thing from the experience, everyone has a breaking point, some are weak and some will hold but will crack under pressure.
 It’s also important to be respectful around people you don’t know what they are going through.

 &#x200B;